Trickx/Filterama/README.md

 Filterama is a desktop application for visualizing and analyzing astronomical filter and sensor response curves.
 It is built with Python, PyQt6, and Matplotlib.
+Well, this is not true!
+It was completely coded by AI.
+This is the only line of code, a human wrote. :-)

 ## What The App Does